TomHumphries/orskey-dashcam/readme.md

 # ORSKEY Dashcam Library
-This is an unofficial library that provides an interface to interact with a ORSKEY dashcams over WiFi via their HTTP API.
+This is an unofficial library that provides an interface to interact with ORSKEY dashcams over WiFi via their HTTP API.

 ## Features
 - Start and stop the dashcam recording